kwohlfahrt/computer-notes/src/guides/gpg.rst

         B426DB6068B545E4F65FCBCABAF5C09917F3F46B
   uid           [ultimate] John Doe (Personal) <john@doe.example.com>

-The primary key has the ID ``B426DB6068B545E4F65FCBCABAF5C09917F3F46B``.
+The primary key has the ID ``B426DB6068B545E4F65FCBCABAF5C09917F3F46B``, this will be different for every key.
 It is a RSA key with 4096 bits, created on 2018-01-01, with the certification (``C``) capability only and expires on 2019-01-01.
 The key has one user ID (``uid``), that of John Doe, along with his email address and a comment in parentheses.
 Finally, this identity is labelled as `ultimately` trusted, since it was the one that created the key.

 We can also view the corresponding primary key (note the first key is labelled ``sec`` instead of ``pub``)::